ThomasMeissnerDS/e2e_ml/README.md

 * 1.5.0
   - Added BERT transformer blueprints for NLP classification and regression
+  - renamed Vowpal Wabbit blueprint to fit into blueprint naming convention
 * 1.3.9
   - Fixed issue with automated GPU-acceleration detection and flagging
   - Fixed avg regression blueprint where eval function tried to call classification evaluation